terraform-providers/terraform-provider-opc/website/docs/r/opc_compute_instance.html.markdown

 * `label` - (Optional) The label to apply to the instance.

 * `networking_info` - (Optional) Information pertaining to an individual network interface to be created and attached to the instance.
+If left unspecified, the instance will be created within the `shared_network`.
 See [Networking Info](#networking-info) below for more information.

 * `storage` - (Optional) Information pertaining to an individual storage attachment to be created during instance creation.
 Please see [Storage Attachments](#storage-attachments) below for more information.

 * `reverse_dns` - (Optional) If set to `true` (default), then reverse DNS records are created.
 If set to `false`, no reverse DNS records are created.

 * `ssh_keys` - (Optional) A list of the names of the SSH Keys that can be used to log into the instance.

 * `tags` - (Optional) A list of strings that should be supplied to the instance as tags.